 You can decide not to be in this research study.
 Deciding not to be in this research will not affect your medical care or your relationship with the investigator or the organization.
 Your doctor will still take care of you and you will not lose any benefits to which you are entitled.

 What will happen if you decide to stop participating once you start?

 You can stop being in this research (withdraw) at any time.
-If you decide to stop being in the research, please let us know.
+Just call the researcher or any research staff.